 2) Have a set (level) stake for outsiders

 The true odds of long shots and anything over even money really is very difficult to price up.
 Not many of us have the time or the skill to know the exact price of these kinds of selections.
 Even if you are excellent at creating your own tissue prices the variance on these kinds of bets is so large and long losing streaks will lead you to doubt your methods.

 These kind of odds are however more likely to give you value for money in the long-term and if you use the same stake on these then you shouldn’t go too far wrong.
-Look at the tipster records of Crackpot and Pricewise and you can see just how valuable these can be.

 3) Use Kelly staking for odds on shots